rsksmart/RSKIPs/IPs/RSKIPxxx.md

 The time-locked emergency multisignature introduced in RSKIP201 requires that Powpeg UTXOs are periodically spent in order to prevent the time-lock expiration.

-This RSKIP proposes a mechanism for the Bridge to perform the time-lock refresh of UTXOs that is simple and efficient if the Bridge has a mechanism to periodically consolidate the UTXOs to a small set.
+This RSKIP proposes a mechanism for the Bridge to refresh the time-locks of UTXOs.
+The proposed mechanism is simple and efficient if the Bridge already has a protocol to periodically consolidate the UTXOs into a small set.